AleksaMCode/AleksaMCode/README.md

 <img width="35%" align="right" alt="Github" src="./resources/developer.gif" />

 ### Hi 👋
 I'm a Software Engineering student from Bosnia.
-Besides programing, I enjoy filmmaking and eating junk food.
+Besides programming, I enjoy filmmaking and eating junk food.
 I also have a [food blog 🍕🍪][aleksavscalories].

 - 🔨 At the moment I'm working on steganography tool that will allow users to deploy Canary trap.
 - 💻 Student at the [Faculty of Electrical Engineering Banja Luka](https://etf.unibl.org/index.php/en/home)
+- 📚 Do you have a book recommendation?
+Send me a <a href="https://www.goodreads.com/aleksamcode">pm</a>.
 - <img width="20px" src="./resources/flash-cards.png?raw=true" />&nbsp;Recently I find myself using <i>Anki</i> on a daily basis.
+- 🖥️ Interested in working with me?
+Check out my <a href="https://bit.ly/3UuiGaF">CV</a>.
-- 📚 I'm currently learning about cybersecurity.
+- 🔒 I'm currently learning about cybersecurity.
 - 📫 How to reach me: [@AleksaMCode][twitter]

 ### Connect with me: